ishanlal/evaluate-news-nlp/README.md

 # Evaluate text sentiment using Natural Language Processing (NLP)

+- Build a web tool that allows users to run Natural Language Processing (NLP) on articles or blogs found on other websites.

-- Sentiment Analysis via the MeaningCloudAPI
+- Sentiment Analysis via the MeaningCloudAPI.

 ## Instructions